Car Sensors: Classification and Application

 2. Pressure Sensors

-The automotive pressure sensor is mainly used to detect the negative pressure of the cylinder, atmospheric pressure, the step-up ratio of the turbine engine, the internal pressure of the cylinder, and the oil pressure.
-The suction negative pressure sensor is mainly used for the detection of suction air pressure, negative pressure, and oil pressure.
-There are many types of pressure sensors used in automobiles: capacitive, piezoresistive, linear variable differential transformer(LVDT), and surface elastic wave type (SAW).
+Automotive pressure sensors are primarily used to detect cylinder vacuum, atmospheric pressure, turbocharger boost pressure, cylinder internal pressure, and oil pressure.
+Intake manifold pressure sensors are mainly used for detecting intake air pressure, vacuum levels, and oil pressure.
+There are numerous types of pressure sensors used in automobiles: capacitive, piezoresistive, linear variable differential transformer (LVDT), and surface acoustic wave (SAW) types.

 3. Flow Sensors

-accuracy ≤ 1%
+Accuracy: ≤ 1%

-dynamic range: 0-60kg/h
+Dynamic range: 0-60kg/h

 Accuracy: 1%